PASTAplus/PEP/peps/pep-9.md

 Use case:

-1. The Data Package Manager requests that that ACRs be created from the EML document.
+1. A client sends and EML document to the *authorization service*.
+2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
-2. The *authorization service* parses the EML and extracts the ACRs.
+3. The *authorization service* parses the EML and extracts the ACRs.
-3. The *authorization service* adds the ACRs to the ACR registry.
+4. The *authorization service* adds the ACL ACRs to the ACR registry.
-4. The *authorization service* returns a success message to PASTA.
+5. The *authorization service* returns a success message to client.

 Notes: This use case supports the existing PASTA data package upload process.
 Parsing and extracting ACRs from the EML document will require supporting ACRs in both the main EML document and the additional metadata section.
-The principal owner of the data package is not currently represented in the ACR registry.
+The principal owner of the data package is not currently represented in the existing `access_matrix`.
 This should, however, change for consistency: the principal owner should be added into the ACR registry with the "changePermission" permission.
+This method should create a "Data Package" collection.

 ```
-addACL(owner: string, eml: string)
+addACL(principal, eml)
-    owner: The principal owner of the data package (may be either a PASTA-ID or an IdP identifier)
+    principal: The owner of the data package (may be either a PASTA-ID or an IdP identifier)
     eml: valid EML document as a string
     return:
         200 OK if successful
-        4xx Bad Request if EML is invalid
+        400 Bad Request if EML is invalid
+        401 Unauthorized if the client does not provide a valid authentication token
+        403 Forbidden if client is not authorized to execute method
     body:
         Empty if 200, error message otherwise
     permissions:
-        system: changePermission
+        pasta: changePermission
 ```

 **1b.
 Add ACL**